pulse-framework/pulse/docs/readme.md

 ## Why Pulse?

 After exploring the many options for Javascript state libraries, including the popular VueX and Redux, I felt like I needed a simpler solution.
 I wanted to get more out of a library than just state management― something that could provide solid structure for the **entire** application.
-It needed to be stuctured and simple, but also scalable.
+It needed to be structured and simple, but also scalable.
 This library provides everything needed to get a reactive javascript front-end application working fast, taking care to follow best practices and to employ simple terminology that makes sense even to beginners.

 I built this framework reflective of the architecture in which we use at Notify.me, and as a replacement for VueX at Notify also, making sure it is also compatible with React and vanilla environments.
 The team at Notify love it and I think you will too.